-The pop-up concept store will open in Wolverhampton for one month and will involve 40 small companies. eBay began their year-long retail revival programme in September 2018 and set out to help educate small businesses and create harmony between online and offline.
-Many of the firms involved have never sold online, so eBay is offering one to one support from selling basics, how to create a personalised eBay shop and vital digital skills like social media marketing and search engine optimisation.
-Guiding and helping small businesses who feel pushed out by online retail will hopefully create and build strong relationships between eBay and the programme’s participants.
+The pop-up concept store opened in Wolverhampton as a test initiative for one month and involved 40 small companies in total. eBay began their year-long retail revival programme in September 2018 and set out to help educate small businesses and create harmony between online and offline.
+Many of the firms involved have never sold online, so eBay is offered one to one support from selling basics, how to create a personalised eBay shop and vital digital skills like social media marketing and search engine optimisation.
+Guiding and helping small businesses who felt pushed out by online retail would hopefully create and build strong relationships between eBay and the programme’s participants.

 Smaller companies opt to hop on eBay when they want to begin their e-commerce operation or if they’re finding other online routes like a website is just not working for them at that time.

 The Wolverhampton initiative had already surpassed the £2 million mark in sales by March 2019, only six months after it began.
 For retailers who had no previous online presence, this is huge.
 Not only is it bridging that gap between online and offline sales, but both working in harmony together means everyone wins.